-buted to the people.
-There was a Marian procession in the evening, and all those who took part in it were given a picture of Mary Help of Christians with the novena prayer printed at the back in Khasi.96 In the night, the small Salesian community prostrated at the feet of Mary Help of Christians and consecrated the whole Assam mission to the Madonna of Don Bosco.97 Already in 1927 Mgr Mathias was thinking of building a shrine of Mary Help of Christians in the Assam mission.98 In 1932 on the occasion of the tenth anniversary of the arrival of the Salesians in Shillong, there was a great celebration, and they made a public act of entrustment of the Assam mission to Mary Help of Christians.99
+In Assam mission, when the first Salesians were presented to the people on 15 January 1922, all the people present were given a picture of Mary Help of Christians.
+On 24 May 1922, the feast of Mary Help of Christians was solemnly celebrated, and pictures and medals were freely distributed to the people.
+There was a Marian procession in the evening, and all those who took part in it were given a picture of Mary Help of Christians with the novena prayer printed at the back in Khasi.
+In the night, the small Salesian community prostrated at the feet of Mary Help of Christians and consecrated the whole Assam mission to the Madonna of Don Bosco.
+Already in 1927 Mgr Mathias was thinking of building a shrine of Mary Help of Christians in the Assam mission.
+In 1932 on the occasion of the tenth anniversary of the arrival of the Salesians in Shillong, there was a great celebration, and they made a public act of entrustment of the Assam mission to Mary Help of Christians49.

-The first Salesian house they built in Shillong for the novices and the future students of philosophy and theology was called 'Our Lady's House'.100 On 15 November 1947 the new Cathedral of Shillong (still incomplete without the two wings) was blessed and dedicated to Mary Help of Christians.101 The church of Sagaing (Burma) dedicated to Mary Help of Christians was inaugurated in August 1948.102 In July 1949 Fr.
-Mariano Uget, provincial, forwarded to the Rector Major the petitions of several bishops of North India, requesting the Holy Father to extend the feast of Mary Help of Christians to the whole Church.103 On 15 August 1954 there was the solemn coronation of Mary Help of Christians in the cathedral of Shillong.104
+The first Salesian house they built in Shillong for the novices and the future students of philosophy and theology was called "Our Lady's House".
+On 15 November 1947 the new Cathedral of Shillong (still incomplete without the two wings) was blessed and dedicated to Mary Help of Christians50.
+The church of Sagaing (Burma) dedicated to Mary Help of Christians was inaugurated in August 1948.
+In July 1949 Fr.
+Mariano Uget, provincial, forwarded to the Rector Major the petitions of several bishops of North India, requesting the Holy Father to extend the feast of Mary Help of Christians to the whole Church51.
+On 15 August 1954 there was the solemn coronation of Mary Help of Christians in the cathedral of Shillong52.